Ballymun: Sport

-Governance and politics
+Governance

-Ballymun is in the jurisdiction of Dublin City Council, and for local elections it is part of the Finglas-Ballymun local electoral area.
-It is in the council's Dublin North West area, and hosts one of two area offices for that division of the city, the other being in Finglas.
+Ballymun is in the jurisdiction of Dublin City Council, in the council's North West Area, and hosts one of two area offices for that division of the city, the other being in Finglas.
+For local elections, it is part of the local electoral area of Ballymun–Finglas.

+Events

+An improvement project started by students at Trinity Comprehensive School, Better Ballymun Day, In it's first year, over 2000 locals participated in over 60 projects around Ballymun. has been held annually since February 2020.
+The project mostly consists of several litter-picking, recycling and painting initiatives around the suburb.
+It is supported by Trinity Comprehensive School, Ballymun Tidy Towns and Dublin City Council.

-Ballymun in the media
+In the media

-For decades, Ballymun's reputation was damaged by a high level of negative publicity in the media, usually focusing on crime and drugs, whilst ignoring positive news.
+For decades, Ballymun's reputation was impacted by negative publicity in the media, which often placed more focus on crime and drugs than on positive news from the area.